aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 ## Introduction

 MicroCaml — a *dynamically-typed* version of OCaml with a subset of its features.
-Because MicroCaml is dynamically typed, it is not type checked at compile time.
-Like other scripting languages (such as Python and Ruby), type checking will take place when the program runs.
-As part of My implementation of MicroCaml, I will also implement parts of `mutop` (μtop or Microtop), a version of `utop` for MicroCaml.
+Because MicroCaml is dynamically typed, it is not type-checked at compile time.
+Like other scripting languages (such as Python and Ruby), type-checking will take place when the program runs.
+As part of my implementation of MicroCaml, I will also implement parts of `mutop` (μtop or Microtop), a version of `utop` for MicroCaml.

 ### Part (A): Lexer & Parser

-In the first part of this project, I will implement a lexer and parser for MicroCaml.
-My lexer function will convert an input string of MicroCaml into a list of tokens, and My parser function will consume these tokens to produce an abstract symbol tree (AST), either for a MicroCaml expression, or for a `mutop` directive.
+In the first part of my project, I will implement a lexer and parser for MicroCaml.
+My lexer function will convert an input string of MicroCaml into a list of tokens, and my parser function will consume these tokens to produce an abstract symbol tree (AST), either for a MicroCaml expression or for a `mutop` directive.

 Here is an example call to the lexer and parser on a MicroCaml `mutop` directive (as a string):